PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Abstract

 \section{Abstract}

 We describe the architecture and functionalities of a C++ software framework, coined PARTONS, dedicated to the phenomenology of Generalized Parton Distributions.
-PARTONS provides a necessary bridge between models of Generalized Parton Distributions and experimental data measured in various exclusive channels.
-We outline the specifications of the PARTONS project in terms of practical needs, physical content and numerical capacity.
-This framework will be useful not only for theorists to develop new models but also to interpret existing measurements and even design new experiments.
+These distributions describe the three-dimensional structure of hadrons in terms of quarks and gluons, and can be accessed in deeply exclusive lepto- or photo-production of mesons or photons.
+PARTONS provides a necessary bridge between models of Generalized Parton Distributions and experimental data collected in various exclusive production channels.
+We outline the specification of the PARTONS framework in terms of practical needs, physical content and numerical capacity.
+This framework will be useful for physicists - theorists or experimentalists - not only to develop new models, but also to interpret existing measurements and even design new experiments.